 The West Island Palliative Care Residence allows terminally ill patients to live their final days in comfort and with dignity in a warm, home-like environment, close to their family, and in their community.
 The Residence has 23 beds in two locations (Pavillon André-Brunet and Pavillon Stillview), making it the largest freestanding palliative care residence in Canada.

-In light of the passage on June 5, 2014 by the National Assembly of Quebec’s new end-of-life legislation, the West Island Palliative Care Residence wishes to clarify that the new legislation will not change in any way the services it provides to terminally ill patients.
+In light of the passage on June 5, 2014 by the National Assembly of Quebec’s end-of-life legislation, the West Island Palliative Care Residence wishes to clarify that this legislation will not change in any way the services it provides to terminally ill patients.

 The Residence will continue to act in the way it always has – to provide the best possible care and comfort, including symptom relief to the dying but without taking any actions that hasten the natural process of death.
 To read the full statement please click here .

 The primary care goal at the Residence is to uphold the quality of life for all patients and to support their families by seeking to understand the unique concerns and wishes of each patient.
 The Residence’s team of physicians, nurses, counselors, psychosocial care workers and volunteers work together to address their physical symptoms, as well as their emotional, social and spiritual needs.

 The Residence is an independent, community-based, non-profit institution, accredited by the Quebec government to provide palliative care services to residents of the West Island of Montreal.